Breaking Ground on New Social Homes in South-East Queensland

 A growing community with long-term impact

-When complete, the master-planned community is expected to deliver up to 20,000 homes for a population of around 50,000 people over the next 20–30 years.
+When complete, the master-planned community is expected to deliver up to 20,000 homes.
+In total, it will support a population of around 50,000 people over the next 20 to 30 years.

-This project plays a key role in supporting the State Government’s social housing targets within the development, while contributing to a more inclusive and balanced community.
+Importantly, this project directly supports the Queensland State Government’s social housing targets within the development.
+At the same time, it contributes to a more inclusive and balanced community.

 -The Hon.
 Sam O’Connor MP, Queensland Minister for Housing & Public Works

-Site plan highlighting BlueCHP’s lots within the Yarrabilba Priority Development Area.
+Site plan highlighting BlueCHP lots within the Yarrabilba Priority Development Area.

 Strong partnerships driving delivery

-The project is being delivered in collaboration with trusted industry partners, including: GJ Gardner Homes (Builder); idearchitecture (Architect); and Stockland (Master Developer).
+The project is being delivered in collaboration with trusted industry partners, including: Stockland (Master Developer); idearchitecture (Architect); and GJ Gardner Homes (Builder).

-The ceremony included a site tour and project briefing, followed by the official groundbreaking, marking the commencement of construction.
+The event included a site tour and project briefing.
+It then concluded with the official groundbreaking, marking the start of construction.

 Building momentum in social housing delivery

-The Yarrabilba development contributes to a growing pipeline of social and affordable housing projects being delivered by BlueCHP across Queensland.
+The Yarrabilba development contributes to a growing pipeline of social and affordable housing projects that BlueCHP is actively delivering across Queensland.

-With increasing demand for housing, initiatives like this are essential to ensuring more individuals and families have access to stable, long-term accommodation within well-connected, master-planned communities.
+As demand for housing continues to rise, initiatives like this play a critical role.
+They help ensure more individuals and families can access stable, long-term accommodation within well-connected, master-planned communities.

 BlueCHP Project Manager, Tim Son; BlueCHP Development Manager, Ben Ferris; GJ Gardner Homes Site Manager, Kris Stephens; BlueCHP National Manager Capital Markets & Special Projects, George Giannes; BlueCHP Director, Louise Cox; the Hon.
 Sam O’Connor MP, BlueCHP CEO, Charles Northcote; and BlueCHP Development Manager, Gareth Bird.